 Backgrounder: Child Advocacy Centres

-A Child Advocacy Centre (CAC) adopts a seamless, coordinated and collaborative approach to addressing the needs of child and youth victims of crime.
-A CAC seeks to minimize system-induced trauma by providing a child-friendly setting for a young victim or witness and his or her family.
+Child Advocacy Centres (CAC) adopt a seamless, coordinated and collaborative approach to addressing the needs of child and youth victims of crime.
+CACs seek to minimize system-induced trauma by providing a child-friendly setting for a young victim or witness and his or her family.

-It has been shown that investigations conducted by CAC are cost-effective and can expedite decision making by Crown prosecutors laying criminal charges.
-Parents whose children receive services from CAC are more satisfied with the investigation process and interview procedures, and those children who attend CAC are generally satisfied with the investigation and are more likely to state they were not scared during the forensic process.
+It has been shown that investigations conducted by CACs are cost-effective and can expedite decision making by Crown prosecutors laying criminal charges.
+Parents whose children receive services from CACs are more satisfied with the investigation process and interview procedures, and those children who attend CACs are generally satisfied with the investigation and are more likely to state they were not scared during the forensic interviewing process.

 Government of Canada